 Fragment of an illustration by artist Theo Jansen.

-Based on Jansen’s concepts and work, an extensive educational program with workshops and activities has been designed to encourage creation and research, understanding the natural life through observation, and proposing solutions through art in the face of the challenges of a constantly changing environment.
-Workshops on biomimesis, robotics, programming, 3D scanning, creativity, observation, and performance for children and teenagers ages 6 to 18 years and young adults 18+ years will take place in Santiago from May until June.
+An extensive educational program with workshops and activities based on Jansen’s concepts and work has been designed to encourage creation, research, a greater understanding for nature and its wildlife through observation, and the proposing of solutions through art in the face of the challenges that accompany a constantly changing environment.
+Workshops on biomimetics, robotics, programming, 3D scanning, creativity, observation, and performance for children and teenagers ages 6 to 18 and young adults 18+ will take place in Santiago from May to June of 2018.

 The workshops will be developed in collaboration with FabLab University of Chile, FabLab Catholic University, and Cerrillos National Center for Contemporary Art.
 They will be held in Cerrillos Center and GAM Cultural Center, prior registration is necessary because they have a capacity limit.